LeDoTruongAn/emg-app-designer-interview-2019/README.md

 ## What we want to receive from your design:
 * Your design languages
 * Your app design trends
-* Your pace on design an application.
+* Your pace on designing an application.

 ## Caution
 I do know the above requirements that will require a massive works from you to complete.
 However, I really want to see how fast you can produce your works as we're playing product development game.